dodeeric/pdf2epubEX/README.md

 Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).

-To use Google Play Books, you have to go to **Settings**, then set **Enable uploading (from downloads, mail or other apps)**.
+To use Google Play Books, you have to go to **Settings**, then set **Enable uploading**.
 The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
 You can also upload eBooks from the [Google Play Books web interface](https://play.google.com/books) (see the **Upload files** button on the top right corner).
 Please note that the ePub file has to pass a pre-check to be able to be hosted in Google cloud.

 More about fixed layout (FXL) ePub version 3 specifications (IDPF / W3C): [Fixed Layouts (EPUB Content Documents 3.2)](https://www.w3.org/publishing/epub/epub-contentdocs.html#sec-fixed-layouts) and [Fixed-Layout Properties (EPUB Packages 3.2)](https://www.w3.org/publishing/epub/epub-packages.html#sec-package-metadata-fxl).